Mushymato/DynamicItemSpriteCompositor/docs/author-guide.md

 ### Default Precedences

 The default precedence is decided like this:
-- If `RequiredContextTags` is set: -100
+- If `RequiredContextTags` is set: 1000
-- Else if `RequiredColor` is set: -50
+- Else if `RequiredColor` is set: 2000
-- Else if `RequiredCondition` is set: -20
+- Else if `RequiredCondition` is set: 3000
+- Else (no conditions at all): 9000

 When using `Preserve`, a precedence bonus is added:
-    - If `RequiredContextTags` is set: -20
+    - If `RequiredContextTags` is set: 100
-    - Else if `RequiredColor` is set: -10
+    - Else if `RequiredColor` is set: 200
-    - Else if `RequiredCondition` is set: -4
+    - Else if `RequiredCondition` is set: 300
+    - Else no condition: 900

 When using `HeldObject`, a precedence bonus is added:
-    - If `RequiredContextTags` is set: -10
+    - If `RequiredContextTags` is set: 10
-    - Else if `RequiredColor` is set: -5
+    - Else if `RequiredColor` is set: 20
-    - Else if `RequiredCondition` is set: -2
+    - Else if `RequiredCondition` is set: 30
+    - Else no condition: 90

 If a precedence is set by content pack, then none of these apply and the content pack given value is used as is.
+Given the formula, the default precedence will always be positive.
+Thus content packs should use negative value if manually setting the precedence.

 ## Sprite Per Index